 - some extra petrol for in case you might run out (rule of thumb: fill up once the tank is half empty if you drive cross country in countries like South Africa, Namibia or Botswana).

-- Please also always have at least 10 liters of drinking water.
+- Please also always have at least 10 litres of drinking water.

-A camera to make sure you snap all those wonderful moments
+A camera to make sure you snap all those wonderful road trip moments

 Although you might happily snap away on your phone, a camera comes in handy when your phone is needed to actually make calls and perhaps to navigate the route.
 Only once I invested in a big camera but already noticed that I didn’t enjoy taking it along.
 I love compact stuff and a camera should be small.
 I still have a little digital camera that Rosie can now play with and it is good entertainment and practice for the kids.

 Traveling on the road for many hours in a row can make you feel dirty, dusty and sticky.
 I always keep a small toilet bag in my hand bag to make sure I can refresh myself if need be.
 A good lip balm is essential and so is good sun cream, body / hand lotion and I always have some mint to feel fresh and it gives a bit of a kick too on those looooong road trips where you just want to get to your destination before dark.